I/O File Details and Format¶

-This section describes the various input and output files used by the MC_fit
+This section describes various input and output files used by the MC_fit

 program.

-Perple_X programs use a root name to identify problem-specific I/O files.
+Perple_X programs use a root name to identify problem-specific I/O files, the default root name, my_project, is used here.

 Root and/or complete file names may include directory paths, e.g., the root